exerro/Sheets/docs/Application.md

 - Returns a list of all children with the given id.

-`setTheme(  Theme theme, boolean children )`
+`getChildrenAt( number x, number y )` returns `table children`

-- Sets the theme of the application, and if `children` is true, sets all children themes too.
+- Returns a list of all children at the given coordinates, with the first being on top, and last being on bottom.

 `isChildVisible( View child )`

 - Returns whether the view given is visible.
+(Note this only pays position into account, not parenting)

 `run()`